 - First, pick your destination.
 Then, pick what time of year you will be visiting.
 Keep in mind certain destinations fluctuate in price throughout the year as many places have a high season and a low season.
 Figure out what month you’ll be going.

-- Once you’ve got your destination and time of year in mind, start researching average flight prices during that time of year.
-Flight prices will fluctuate, but giving yourself an idea of what range your airline tickets will be in will give you a general idea of your flight budget.
+- Once you’ve got your destination and time of year in mind.
+You can start researching average flight prices during that time of year.
+Flight prices will fluctuate.
+But giving yourself an idea of what range your airline tickets will be in will give you a general idea of your flight budget.
 Write that number down.

 - Also research prices on accommodations in your destination at the time of year you will be visiting.
-Decide what kind of place you want to stay in and in what area of the city you would like to stay.
+Decide what kind of place you want to stay in.
+Find out what area of the city you would like to stay.

 - Decide what other big expenses you will have on the trip.
 This can be things like car rental, train passes, any tours you plan on going on, etc. Add those things up and write that number down.